 Tax Time Tips

-Gathering all of the required paperwork can seem like a daunting task, but once that’s completed the rest usually falls into place fairly quickly.
+Gathering all of the required paperwork can seem like a daunting task, but the process is fairly smooth after you've gathered all of the documentation you need.
 Here’s a checklist for organizing your tax documentation.
 If any forms are electronic, printing them out can make it easier for viewing, organizing, and storage.

 - W-2 forms for each job held by you, your spouse, and all dependents

 - All 1099s

 - Homeowner expenses (mortgage interest Form 1098, tax payment receipts, energy efficient upgrades and qualified moving expense receipts)

 - Self-employment expense receipts

 - Childcare expense receipts